mdeguzis/SteamOS-Tools/README.md

 * desktop-software.sh - script to install custom and bulk Debian desktop software packages, as well as special additional packages/utilities, such as gameplay recording, "web apps," and more.
 Please see the readme file in docs/ for the full listing of options.
 * disclaimer.md - safety warnings for this repository.

-# Wiki
-- In time I hope to maintain a colletion of useful articles or links to Steamcommunity Guides that still work, currate them and other such things*.

 # Video demonstrations / tutorials

 * [SteamOS-Tools introductory video](https://youtu.be/h-gdPWjZlb4)